Welcome to today's edition of the Rush 24-7 podcast.

 So how deranged can he be?

-He calls the Clinton News Network, he's looking for the owner, and he wants to complain about health care coverage.
+He's looking for the owner and he wants to complain about health care coverage.

-Tied behind my back just to make it fair.
+On the cutting edge, a societal evolution rush limbo, half my brain, tied behind my back just to make it fair.

 We have added a fourth song to our global warming update rotation.

-Paul Shanklin, a well-known white comedian and song stylist and impressionist here is Al Gore.
+Paul Shanklin, a well-known white comedian and song stylist and impressionist here, is Al Gore.

 I started a joke.

-Which started the whole world crying.
+I started a joke which started the whole world crying.

-In a film about global warming.
+I told a few lies in a film about global warming.

-Oh, but I never dream.
+Oh, but I never dreamed that they'd all believe me.

-Show them my slides.
+I showed them my slides.

 And now the whole world's clapping.

-That the joke was on me.
+Oh, but they didn't see that the joke was on me.

-Oh no.
+Oh, no.

 The joke was on me.

-Oh no.
+Oh, no.

-I started a joke with the Bee Gees.
+Such a great song I started a joke with the Bee Gees.

 A great song for the mentally disturbed, but nevertheless a great song.